priyanshukumarsinha/HTTP-Server/README.md

 server_addr.sin_family = AF_INET;            // IPv4
 server_addr.sin_port = htons(PORT);          // Port number (use htons for network byte order)
+// When you set the port number in sockaddr_in, remember to use htons() to ensure the port is in network byte order.

 // To Bind to a Specific IP Address
 // server_addr.sin_addr.s_addr = inet_addr("127.0.0.1");